About Crown College

 Christian leaders are needed to address the most challenging humanitarian and social problems in our communities.
 The curriculum for the online nonprofit MBA with a Concentration in Nonprofit Management includes a Spiritual Foundations for Leadership Course.
 In addition, the curriculum intentionally integrates a Christian worldview throughout every course and activity.
 Using supplementary textbooks, students examine content, experiences and learning through a God-centered lens.

 Crown’s online nonprofit MBA with a Concentration in Nonprofit Management can be completed in 2½ years.
-Each course is seven weeks long.
+Each course is eight weeks long.
 While with Crown, students apply their nonprofit MBA online learning to real work situations in the nonprofit sector, in order to make an impact in organizations and communities.
 Crown’s online master’s degree in nonprofit management uniquely positions students to grow professionally and lead others from a faith-based perspective, while in school and after.

 Begin the next stage of your professional life today.

 “In today’s nonprofit environment, the value-added aspects of this unique degree—specifically designed to create successful and effective nonprofit leaders and managers—are critical to the success and sustainability of nonprofit organizations around the globe.” – Dr. Fawn McCracken, Dean of the Graduate School